Roman Superhighway: Balanga to Mariveles

 After passing the former location of Balanga welcome marker, a Camella Homes subdivision can be seen at this portion.
 The road continues on a straight direction, intersects with Tuyo Vicinal Road, and passing through Penelco main headquarters.
 A four-lane road named Enrique Garcia Sr. Avenue (named after the Bataan former governor) is located near Penelco headquarters.
 Pass the four-lane road is Tenejero Bridge.
 The National Food Authority (NFA) Bataan can be seen after the bridge.
 It then passes through barangays Munting Batangas where the road turns westward, Camacho, Tenejero after the Tenejero 2 Bridge, Bagong Silang, Cataning, Cupang Proper, and Central.
 Various schools and malls can be found along the Balanga portion of the highway such as the Bataan National High School, Bataan Heroes College, Vista Mall Bataan, and Waltermart Balanga.

 After Barangay Central, it enters Pilar through Talisay Bridge.
-It passes mostly on rice paddies within the municipality but on Barangay Alauli, there is an intersection of the highway and Governor J.J.
+It passes mostly on rice paddies within the municipality but on Barangay Alauli, there is an intersection of the highway, the Alauli Flyover, and Governor J.J.
 Linao Road.
 Various establishments can be found near the intersection, such as the Total gas station.
 It turns westward and enters Orion through Campot Bridge.
 It continues northbound and passes through various barangay within Orion.
-Between Daan Pare and Puting Buhangin exits, the highway and Bataan National Road intersects temporarily.
+Between Daan Pare and Puting Buhangin exits, the highway and Bataan National Road combine temporarily.
 The highway enters Limay and will pass on some subdivisions such as Trivea Residences.
 It continues on a straight direction and turns eastward, passing to Mamala and T. Kaliwa Bridges, with Petron Limay station between them.
 It then passes to Limay Overpass and the entrances of Emerald Coast Executive Village are found on both sides of the highway a few meters after the said overpass.
-The road turns westward and eastward, then it will pass on a terminus of Bataan National Road.
+The road turns westward and eastward, then it will pass on a terminus of Bataan National Road where the highway and old existing road again combine.
 After the terminus of Bataan National Road is Alangan Bridge.
 It turns eastward and westward, continuing on a straight route, then passes with Petron Bataan Refinery, SMC Consolidated Power Plant, Ayam Bridge, Orica Philippines, Inc., and Lamao Bridge.

 The highway then enters Mariveles after passing the Lamao Bridge.
 It passes through barangays Batangas II (a Philippine National Oil Company (PNOC) plant and PPDC Park can be seen within the barangay), Lucanin, Cabcaben (where the highway parallels with Old National Road), Mt.
 View (where the Old National Road ends and Blessed Regina Protmann Catholic School (BRPCS) is located), and Alasasin.
 It continues to Baseco Country through Freeport Area of Bataan (FAB) checkpoint where the Mariveles substation of National Grid Corporation of the Philippines (NGCP) and Mariveles Coal-Fired Power Plant are visible from the highway and a bypass road going to Sisiman is located.
 The highway then passes the Zigzag Road.
-After Zigzag Road, it passes through FAB compound, Death March marker upon exiting the FAB compound, Jollibee Mariveles, Mariveles Municipal Hall, and the highway ends at Mariveles Bridge.
+After Zigzag Road, it passes through the Freeport Area of Bataan (FAB) compound, Death March marker upon exiting the FAB compound, Jollibee Mariveles, Mariveles Municipal Hall, and the highway ends at Mariveles Bridge.